Therapy Sessions on Skype or Zoom Video

 Those of us who live alone or don’t have a partner, experience some of the same issues as well as a whole other host of others.

 - Social Isolation can be very crippling especially after a long time.
+This still exists for so many.

 - Dealing with uncertainty is a challenge to all of us now.
-There are many questions and not a lot of answers and the answers change day to day.

-TO SCHEDULE A SKYPE SESSION:
+TO SCHEDULE A VIRTUAL SESSION:

 Sessions available by phone, on Zoom or Skype.